schubergphilis/paleofuturistic_python/docs/walkthrough.md

 The steps above are the minimal steps to assure quality in any software project.
 When they output that everything is as expected, they should also leave the codebase unchanged.
 The dependencies for these steps are pinned in the `pyproject.toml` to make sure they run the same way locally as in the pipeline.
-The pipeline can run quite quick upon repetition, because caching is enabled, see `.github/workflows/quality_assurance.yaml`.
+The pipeline can run quite quickly upon repetition, because caching is enabled, see `.github/workflows/quality_assurance.yaml`.

 Formatting (`uv run ruff format --diff`), type checking (`uv run mypy`) and testing (`uv run python -m unittest`) should speak for themselves.
 The ruff formatter, mypy and Python's build-in testing library are ubiquitous and easy to use.
-Only mypy has a minimal amount of config in the `pyproject.toml` that make it a bit more specific and tight.
+Only mypy has a minimal amount of config in the `pyproject.toml` that makes it a bit more specific and tight.

 You can get into the weeds very fast with linting (`uv run ruff check`) though.
 If you go with the flow of this template it's probably going to work out fine for your first 1,000 commits or so.